 All UGA personnel must be aware of the complex and detailed rules provided under Federal, State regulations, as well as terms and conditions of individual sponsored activities.

 Sponsored projects will comply with all applicable Federal, State and/or sponsor-specific cost share and costing policies.
 This is applicable to building proposal budgets, negotiating sponsored projects, setting up sponsored projects, as well as initiating, approving, invoicing and reporting costs.

 The University of Georgia encourages and supports the efforts of faculty to obtain external funding.
-Principal Investigators (PI’s) are strongly encouraged to request the total anticipated costs of a project within their proposal budgets.
+Principal Investigators (PI’s) are strongly encouraged to request the total anticipated direct and indirect costs of a project within their proposal budgets.
 UGA recognizes that some sponsors have their own policies regarding cost share or matching.
 Cost sharing can be defined as follows:

-The costs utilized to meet cost sharing requirements (including third-party in-kind contributions) must meet all of the following criteria:
+The costs used to meet cost sharing or matching requirements (including third-party in-kind contributions) must meet all of the following criteria:

 - Are not included as contributions for any other sponsored awards;